sachinchoolur/lightGallery/site/content/blog/7-best-react-photo-gallery-libraries/index.md

 - Styling Challenges: While customizable, developers might encounter challenges in styling the photo viewer to match complex design requirements.

-- Performance with Many Images:Performance might be affected when dealing with a large number of high-resolution images.
+- Performance with Many Images: Performance might be affected when dealing with a large number of high-resolution images.
 Lazy loading and optimization techniques may be necessary.

-- Limited Default Styles:The photo viewer might require additional styling to achieve a specific look and feel, depending on design preferences.
+- Limited Default Styles: The photo viewer might require additional styling to achieve a specific look and feel, depending on design preferences.

-- Transition Animations:The transition animations might be considered basic compared to more feature-rich photo viewer libraries.
+- Transition Animations: The transition animations might be considered basic compared to more feature-rich photo viewer libraries.
 Advanced animation requirements may need additional customization.